smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 critical reason why the True Passive tracking type must be used with some software applications.

-To use the True Passive tracking type, the \"Alternate Job Notify\" server must be configured either for full operation, or for the limited option \"T\" = Tracked jobs only.
+To use the True Passive tracking type, the "Alternate Job Notify" server must be configured either for full operation, or for the limited option "T" = Tracked jobs only.
 In the T mode, the Job Notify server jobs will generate OpCon job start and completion signals only for jobs that are marked for Passive job tracking.